cacttus/GWindow_Sandbox/Tasks.md

 ## Bugs
 * Address concern of Shader output format not matching FBO format
 * Multiple FBOs (deferred MRTs)
+* UBO Copy for instance data is very slow.
+Figure out how to optimize this.

 ## Wishlist (Backlog)
 * Instanced meshes as a system.
+    * __Instance Dispatch__ - Updating JUST 2000 instances ubo causes severe lag (2400fps -> 80fps in debug, 2400fps -> 600fps RT) due to matrix multiplication (It's not the UBO copy I tested it)
+    * Dispatch instance updates to the GPU.
+This may not be necessary really but it's fun to think about.
+        * Fun Note the GPU is so freaking fast that I have yet to make a swapchain semaphore wait drawing thousands of instances...
 * Separate UBO / Image into ShaderTexture ShaderUniform Classes
 * PBR (testing)
 * Auto UBO creation